-Blood and Marrow Transplantation (BMT) is a way to replace stem cells and restore bone marrow after they have been destroyed by high-dose chemotherapy or radiation treatment.
+Stem cell transplant (formerly called bone marrow transplant) is a way to replace stem cells and restore bone marrow after they have been destroyed by high-dose chemotherapy or radiation treatment.

 We treat pediatric cancers and noncancerous disorders using:

-- Blood and bone marrow transplantation
+- Stem cell and bone marrow transplantation

 - Allogeneic uses blood-forming stem cells from a donor with similar genes